Lessons from Leigh and how marine reserves can fail By Dr J Floor Anthoni (2003)

 Suddenly it became an offence to park in a creative way.
 Suddenly there

-were quite fewer parkings.
+were much fewer parkings.
 Was this necessary?

 When the three-lane highway was completed, there was ample room to dedicate